redhat-developer/odo/docs/website/README.md

-Read the [contribution guide](docs/contributing/docs.md) for more information.
+Read the [contribution guide](https://github.com/redhat-developer/odo/wiki/Contributing-to-Docs) for more information on how to contribute to the website.